themmj/assignment-test/README.md

 The assignment configuration resides in `./assignment.conf`.
 The individual paramteres stand for the following:

-- `max_points` (integer): represents the number of testcases defined for the assignment
 - `submission_zips_location` (string) absolute or relative path to all the submissions
 - `wrap_functions` (array of strings) symbols which should be wrapped during linking
 - `assignment_source_files` (array of strings) list of source files contained in each assignment (relative to the root of the submission repository)